srinivasan2022/Azure_Private_Endpoint/README.md

 A Private Endpoint in Azure is a network interface that securely connects you to Azure services over a private IP address from your Virtual Network (VNet) — essentially, it lets you access Azure services privately, without exposing them to the public internet.

+## Why use Azure private endpoint :
+- Reduces exposure to threats from the public internet.
+- You don’t need to set up VPNs or ExpressRoute just to connect privately to Azure services.
+A private endpoint makes it simple to integrate services into your VNet.
+-

 ## Architecture Diagram :

 ![pv](Images/pv.png)